 1.7.1.
 When testing tyres against SRTT17S according to the table in paragraph 1.8. of this Annex, the following weather and climate conditions shall be respected:

-(a) The average temperature during the test shall be within the following range: from 7 °C to 35 °C;
+(a) The average temperature during the test shall be within the following range: from 10 °C to 35 °C. However, for tyres with speed index Y, the minimal average temperature during the test shall be 12 ℃;

-(b) The minimum and maximum temperature during the test shall be within the following range: from 2 °C to 40 °C for at least 90 per cent of test distance;
+(b) The minimum and maximum temperature during the test shall be within the following range: from 5 °C to 40 °C for at least 90 per cent of the test distance.
+However, for tyres with speed index Y, the minimal temperature for at least 90 per cent of test distance during the test shall over 7 ℃ ;

-(c) No driving under snow or ice conditions is allowed;
+(c) No driving under snow or ice conditions shall be allowed;

-(d) The maximum allowed percentage of the total distance driven under wet conditions is 20 per cent.
+(d) The maximum allowed percentage of the total distance driven under wet conditions shall be 20 per cent.

 1.7.2.
 When testing tyres against SRTT17W according to the table in paragraph 1.8. of this Annex, the following weather and climate conditions shall be respected: